zlice/fallout3_speed_disect/README.md

 This last call has a bunch of hardcoded references before it.
-Some hardcode locations are values, others are pointers, there's even tables of functions to be called inside these.
+Some hardcode locations are values, others are pointers, there's even some with tables of functions to call dynamically.

 ### Animation outer function